coleman-buffa/weather-dashboard/README.md

 ## Acknowledgments

-My thanks to the many mentors and friends who are a constant source of project ideas, learning topics, and guidance.
+My thanks to the mentors and friends who are a constant source of project ideas, learning topics, and guidance.

 ## License